Arctic Village, Alaska

-Arctic Village (Vashrąįį Kʼǫǫ in Gwichʼin) is an unincorporated Native American village and a census-designated place (CDP) in Yukon-Koyukuk Census Area, Alaska, United States.
-As of the 2010 census, the population of the CDP was 152.
-This was unchanged from 2000.
-The village is located in the large Gwichʼin speaking region of Alaska, and the local dialect is known as Diʼhaii Gwich’in or shahanh.
+Arctic Village (Vashrąįį Kʼǫǫ) is an unincorporated Native American village and a census-designated place (CDP) in Yukon-Koyukuk Census Area, Alaska, United States.
+As of the 2020 census, Arctic Village had a population of 151.
+The village is located in the large Gwichʼin speaking region of Alaska, and the local dialect is known as Diʼhaii Gwich’in, wherein the word for 'my mother' is shahanh.
 As of 1999, over 95% of the community speaks and understands the language.
 As of 2019, the second village chief was against oil drilling because of the impact on caribou.

 History

 Evidence from archaeological investigations indicate that the Arctic Village area may have been settled as early as 4500 BC.
 Around 500 AD the Athabascan speaking Gwichʼin people (often called Neetsʼaii Gwichʼin or "those who dwell to the north") came into the area with seasonal hunting and fishing camps.
 About 1900, the village became a permanent settlement.